Key preparation and configuration tasks

 Synchronize only essential data for Outlook Online and Offline modes

-Track Microsoft Dynamics CRM calendar appointments in CRM for Outlook
+Track Microsoft Dynamics CRM calendar appointments in Dynamics CRM for Outlook

 Network connections are established based on the order that the device is listed in the Adapters and Bindings tab of the Network Connections window.
 For example, if you have enabled a Local Area Network (LAN) and a wireless connection, the order of how a device is connected to the Internet is based on its order in the Adapter and Bindings list.
 If the LAN connection is higher in the list, most network connections will be established by using the LAN adapter instead of the wireless adapter.
 To make sure that your network connections are optimized, organize the connections according to your network administrator's recommendation.